Construction Screws vs Deck Screws: What is The Difference?

 The Difference Between Construction Screws and Deck Screws

 We’ve described each to you so far, and some of the differences have become obvious.
-In appearance and size, material composition, and in use, they are different, notwithstanding each is considered a wood screw.
+They are different in appearance and size, material composition, and use, notwithstanding that each is considered a wood screw.

 Appearance